 “Rumpold and Schlüter (2013) compiled nutrient compositions for 236 edible insects, as published in the literature (based on dry matter).
 Although significant variation was found in the data, many edible insects provide satisfactory amounts of energy and protein, meet amino acid requirements for humans, are high in monounsaturated and/or polyunsaturated fatty acids, and are rich in micronutrients such as copper, iron, magnesium, manganese, phosphorous, selenium and zinc, as well as riboflavin, pantothenic acid, biotin and, in some cases, folic acid.”

 Note that this analysis is based on “dry matter” and that the nutritional quality of living insects is likely much higher than dried insects.
-It’s also important to remember that insects are relatively high in phosphorus and low in calcium, two critically linked minerals that are essential to have in balance for healthy laying hens (and maintain hard egg shells.
+It’s also important to remember that insects are relatively high in phosphorus and low in calcium, two critically linked minerals that are essential to have in balance for healthy egg-laying ducks and chickens to maintain hard egg shells.

 Photo: Unlike Santa Claus, Santa Duck brings gifts to both good and bad ducks (like our hens).